mobile app bar

 Published

-Mark Williams (L), Dalton Knecht (R)
+Mark Williams (L) and Dalton Knecht (R)

-Williams averaged 9.7 points, 6.3 rebounds, and 2.3 blocks per game in his two seasons at Duke.
+On stats alone, Bayless is quite right in his assessment.
+Williams averaged 9.7 points, 6.3 rebounds, and 2.3 blocks per game in his two seasons at Duke — not bad, but not great either.
 He had a rather quiet rookie season in Charlotte, playing as a backup for Mason Plumlee.
 His sophomore season was cut short due to a back injury.
-Williams missed a big chunk of this season due to a fractured foot but has been playing incredible basketball since his return from injury.

-The deal sees the Lakers improve in the one area where they desperately needed reinforcements.
-They did give up quite a lot: Knecht, Cam Reddish, and 2 picks (2030 and 2031).
+Consider what they’ve yielded: Knecht, Cam Reddish, and 2 picks (2030 and 2031).
 They are left a little short on bench scoring, as Knecht averaged 9.4 points on 36% from three.
 Their defense also takes a slight hit, with Reddish averaging a steal per game on limited game time.

 Mark Williams fits the Lakers’ long-term plans

-When Doncic arrived in LA, it was clear they were building for life without LeBron James.
+When Doncic arrived in LA, it was clear they were building for life after LeBron James.
 Williams, a 7-foot-2 center, is an excellent lob threat, which is exactly what Doncic loves.
 He’s lethal in pick-and-roll situations, and with Doncic and James feeding him, he’s liable to see a significant leap in his production.

 While he isn’t a great defender, his size and near 7-foot-7 wingspan make him a serious obstacle inside the paint.
-With their offense sorted for the foreseeable future, the Lakers are taking serious steps to ensure they fix their defensive woes, and Williams is the first step in the right direction for the LA team.
+With their offense sorted for the foreseeable future, the Lakers are taking serious steps to ensure they fix their defensive woes.

 About the author